 You could also tell that honey has gone bad when it loses its clear golden look and becomes a cloudy yellow in color, and is thicker and grainy in texture.
 Another sign that it has gone bad is when your liquid gold turns into a darker color and no longer smells and tastes the same.
 Although this might not cause any health risk, it is just not attractive to consume any longer.

 Last tip: Purchase honey from reputable suppliers to be sure of its quality.
-Always store it properly and don’t put it in a warm area.
-That’s one great way to ensure you would enjoy your liquid gold for a long time!
+Always store it properly, and don’t put it in a warm area.
+That’s one great way to ensure you will enjoy your liquid gold for a long time!